Top Ten Principles of Passive House Design

 6. Maximizing solar gain effectiveness

 Natural daylight provides a passive solar gain that essentially creates free heating to a Passive House building.
-That said, for others, they can become a liability when the existing internal heat gains are already significant and need to be managed.
+That said, for others, they can become a liability when the existing internal heat gains are already significant and need management.

 Passive house designers must work to optimize the use of the available passive solar gains in keeping with the climate, and consider orientation, layout, shading, and all other factors to determine how best to utilize this free commodity within the design.

-According to Buttonwood Toronto Property Management, a large number of landlords are now deciding to invest in passive homes for these eco-friendly benefits which are also attracting more residents.
+According to Buttonwood, a Toronto Property Management Company, a large number of landlords are now deciding to invest in passive homes for these eco-friendly benefits which are also attracting more residents.

 7. Adequate shading